facebook

 A Papasan chair (aka nest seat, moon chair, or bowl chair) is a comfortable bowl-shaped chair with a removable cushion.
 This type of chair is typically adjustable with an upright base frame that holds a separate bowl frame designed to support the cushion.
 Both frames are usually made from rattan, wicker, or wood, and the cushion usually features a thick cotton filling similar to a futon mattress.

 How it's used: Papasan chairs work well with mid-century modern sofas and retro decor styles in casual living room settings.
-They're ideal for adding extra seating in living rooms with limited square footage, but they also work well for furnishing reading nooks and small corners.
+They're ideal for adding extra seating in living rooms with limited square footage, but they also work well for furnishing reading nooks and small living rooms.

 12. Chesterfield Chair

-The Chesterfield chair is one of the most classic, widely-recognized styles in interior design.
-These chairs boast luxury quilted leather upholstery, deep button tufting, and classic style.
-And today's options are available with faux leather upholstery for those who prefer to avoid animal products (or high prices for genuine leather).
+The Chesterfield chair is one of the most classic, widely recognized styles in interior design.
+These chairs boast luxury quilted leather upholstery, deep button tufting, and a classic style.
+Today's options are available with faux leather upholstery for those who prefer to avoid animal products (or high prices for genuine leather).

 How it's used: "The Chesterfield is a certified icon — its signature rolled arms, nailhead trimming, and button-tufted upholstery create a traditional look that's as much a statement piece as it is a comfy place to put your feet up," said Laura Rich.
 "A Chesterfield armchair is perfect for adding a touch of sophistication with a classic edge to any space.
 These leather accent chairs work well in large, airy interiors and should almost always be the focal point of the living area."